David Farrell ’83 Chairman - Partner Emeritus Ernst & Young LLP

-Jason Perlroth ’05 - Principal, BHMS Investments, LP
+Jason Perlroth ’05 - Principal, Head of Business Development; Southfield Capital

-Jason Perlroth is a Principal at BHMS Investments, LP (“BHMS”), a North American focused private equity firm, where he is also the head of business development and oversees the sourcing and evaluation of investment opportunities.
-Jason also manages the firm’s external relationships, including lenders for acquisition and debt financing needs.
+Prior to joining Southfield, Jason was a Principal and the Head of Business Development at BHMS Investments, a North American-focused private equity firm.
+At BHMS, he oversaw the sourcing and evaluation of investment opportunities and managed the firm's external relationships, which included lenders for acquisition and portfolio company debt financing needs.

 Jason holds a Bachelor of Science in Finance with honors from Quinnipiac University.
-In addition to serving on the Quinnipiac University School of Business Dean's Advisory Council, he is also a longtime volunteer and was previously a Mentor Coach with America Needs You and is a member of the Finance Committee for the nonprofit arts organization Pentacle (DanceWorks, Inc.).
+In addition to serving on the Quinnipiac University School of Business Dean's Advisory Council, he is also a longtime volunteer and was previously a mentor coach with America Needs You.
+Jason is a member of the Finance Committee for the nonprofit arts organization Pentacle (DanceWorks, Inc.) as well.

 Jonathan Potokin joined Darby in 2015 as managing director, finance and administration, with oversight responsibility of Darby’s financial and administrative operations.
 He is also a member of the Darby senior management team and Darby compliance oversight group.